rgayler/VSA_op_properties/README.md

 All detailed instructions should probably go here, with the directory-specific README.md files only giving the purpose of each directory.

+Bibliography and reference style sheet go in `analysis/`

 **NOTE: {workflowr} only manages a subset of the files, so that you will need to manually stage and commit the other files that need to be mirrored on GitHub.**